-RMIT’s School of Art is a hub for emerging artists, researchers and practitioners to engaging in contemporary art practice.
+The School of Art at RMIT is an international hub for emerging artists and photographers engaging with contemporary art practices through learning and research.

-The School is known for its diverse, internationally-renowned creative programs led by accomplished artists and academic staff striving for excellence in pedagogy, research and innovation.
+The School of Art is known for its diverse and internationally-renowned creative programs led by accomplished artists, photographers and professional staff who strive for excellence in pedagogy, research and innovation.

-As a seedbed for emerging artists, the School focuses on instilling sustainable self-belief and confidence in the next generation of Australian and international arts practitioners.
-It promotes a studio culture of making through arts practices that are self-reflective and are informed through critical enquiry and research.
+As a seedbed for emerging artists, the School focuses on instilling self-belief and confidence in the next generation of Australian and international art and photographic practitioners.
+This is sustained by a studio culture of making through practices that are self-reflective and informed by critical enquiry and research.

-The School supports teaching and research programs, artists-in-residence, galleries, public programs, international conferences, student and staff exchange, study tours and publishing – all with a strong inclination to community engagement and social transformation.
+The School of Art supports teaching and research programs, residencies for artists and photographers, galleries, public programs, international conferences, student and staff exchanges across the globe, study tours and publishing – all with a strong commitment to community engagement and social transformation.